ShafinKhadem/docker-practice-MERN/README.md

 `COPY ./src .` copies the contents of `./src` (not the folder itself) to workdir.
 In most cases, you want to do `COPY ./src ./src`.

+User `USER root` in Dockerfile unless default user (from base) is root.

 To access host machine's ports from container, add the following in docker-compose.yml:
 ```yml
     extra_hosts: